 Working in Jordan

 Finding work in Jordan is no easy feat.
-For the last few years, unemployment in Jordan has remained at a high rate.
-The trend of high unemployment has been steadily increasing for some time and has made finding work a challenge for locals and expats alike.
+Unemployment in Jordan has been an issue for quite some time.
+The trend of high unemployment has been steadily increasing over the years and has made finding work a challenge for locals and expats alike.

 Job market in Jordan

-Despite the epidemic of unemployment in Jordan, its economy is one of the strongest in the Middle East thanks to its rich mineral resources such as phosphates and potash.
-Aside from mining, other strong or fast-growing sectors that expats might consider are the tourism industry, the pharmaceutical industry and the telecommunications/IT industry.
+Despite the issue of unemployment in Jordan, its economy is one of the strongest in the Middle East thanks to its rich mineral resources such as phosphates and potash.
+Aside from mining, other strong or fast-growing sectors that expats might consider are the tourism-, pharmaceutical- and telecommunications/IT industries.

 As with most countries whose primary language is not English, it’s also possible to find work teaching English in Jordan.
 Most commonly, though, expats in Jordan will be found working for international companies as engineers.